Vacuity/rudi-core/README.md

 ## Sensors

 A sensor monitors a 'physical channel' for events.
-The current implementation supports an HTTPSensor.
+The current implementation supports HTTPSensor (web traffic) and OverlaySensor (P2P traffic).

 ## Listeners